The unitary combined reporting deadline has passed. For more information see our Unitary Combined Report Reference Guide.

 We have developed an optional, brief questionnaire that you may complete to tell us whether or not your corporation falls under this requirement to submit a completed report to us.
-You will not be penalized for failing to complete this optional questionnaire.
 Only corporations defined as a unitary business are required to file a report with us.
 See Item 3-5.23 of the Enrolled Budget Bill (House Bill 1800) for the definition of a unitary business.
 If your corporation falls under this definition, you are required to file a report with us via our Web Upload application.
-You may only be penalized if you meet the requirements and do not file a report with us by July 1.

 Why is Virginia Tax collecting this information?

 The Virginia General Assembly has required corporations to submit this report so that we can put together a report detailing the revenue impacts of combined corporate income tax reporting.